-How Ben Franklin Made a Decision-Making Formula Out of Pros and Cons
+How Ben Franklin Analyzed Pros and Cons to Make Decisions

 We all need to make decisions in life.
 Some are of little consequence, such as deciding what color shirt to wear to a friend’s party.